 It is accompanied by copious secretions with an unpleasant odor.
 Sometimes it is asymptomatic.
-The diagnosis is established on the basis of complaints, anamnesis and data of special tests.
+The diagnosis is established on the basis of complaints, anamnesis, and data of special tests.
 Treatment – local and general pharmacotherapy.

 With the improvement of the general condition of the body the symptoms of bacterial vaginosis disappear or are smoothed out; under the influence of various endogenous and exogenous factors it appears again, which leads to a prolonged relapsing course of the disease.
 Pathology is not related to sexually transmitted diseases.
-Due to hormonal changes it often occurs during the period of pregnancy and menopause.
-Bacterial vaginosis treatment is carried out by the experts in the field of gynecology.
+Due to hormonal changes, it often occurs during the period of pregnancy and menopause.
+Bacterial vaginosis treatment is carried out by experts in the field of gynecology.

-Causes of bacterial vaginosis
+Causes of Bacterial Vaginosis

 Normally more than 95% of vaginal microflora in women of childbearing age is aerobic and anaerobic lactobacilli.
 The last 5% are more than 40 types of different microorganisms.
 The ratio of anaerobes and aerobes in a healthy vaginal microflora is 10:1.

-Lactobacilli are the basis of the natural barrier between the external environment and cavity of the uterus.
+Lactobacilli are the basis of the natural barrier between the external environment and the cavity of the uterus.
 Thanks to acid formation and release of hydrogen peroxide, they create an acidic environment to prevent the reproduction of pathogenic and conditionally pathogenic microbes.

-Under adverse conditions that occur under the influence of one or several endogenous and exogenous factors, quantitative and qualitative composition of the microflora changes.
+Under adverse conditions that occur under the influence of one or several endogenous and exogenous factors, the quantitative and qualitative composition of the microflora changes.
 The number of lactobacilli decreases, other microorganisms begin to actively proliferate, primarily we say about obligate anaerobes.
 The total number of bacteria increases.

-Bacterial vaginosis can occur in case of the immune disorders resulting from general weakening of the body, acute and chronic infectious diseases.
-Another factors contributing to the development of bacterial vaginosis are hormonal changes when the phase of the menstrual cycle changes, amenorrhea, oligomenorrhea, single-phase cycles, the period of pregnancy, in adolescence and in menopausal ages.
+Bacterial vaginosis can occur in the case of the immune disorders resulting from the general weakening of the body, acute and chronic infectious diseases.
+Other factors contributing to the development of bacterial vaginosis are hormonal changes when the phase of the menstrual cycle changes, amenorrhea, oligomenorrhea, single-phase cycles, the period of pregnancy, in adolescence and in menopausal ages.
 Taking of hormonal drugs (corticosteroids, oral contraceptives), antibacterial, antiviral and antifungal drugs has great value.

-The likelihood of bacterial vaginosis occurrence increases with poor hygiene, frequent douching, increased radiation load (radiation therapy, irradiation when occupational contact with radioactive substances), malformations of the reproductive system, conditions after surgery, polyps and cysts of the vagina, the use of intrauterine devices, diaphragms, spermicides and tampons.
+The likelihood of bacterial vaginosis occurrence increases with poor hygiene, frequent douching, increased radiation load (radiation therapy, irradiation when occupational contact with radioactive substances), malformations of the reproductive system, conditions after surgery, polyps, and cysts of the vagina, the use of intrauterine devices, diaphragms, spermicides, and tampons.
 The risk factors for bacterial vaginosis are the conditions following abortion and childbirth, atrophic changes of the vaginal mucosa and intestinal symbiosis.

-Symptoms of bacterial vaginosis
+Symptoms of Bacterial Vaginosis

 The most characteristic and often the only symptoms of bacterial vaginosis are vaginal secretion, often with an unpleasant odor similar to the smell of stale fish.
-Usually secretion is watery, whitish or slightly grayish.
+Usually, secretion is watery, whitish or slightly grayish.
 It can be abundant, constant, continuing for several years, or poor, short-lived, appearing from time to time.

-The average number of secretion in bacterial vaginosis is about 20 ml per day that is 10 times more than the amount of normal secretions.
+The average number of secretion in bacterial vaginosis is about 20 ml per day that is 10 times more than the number of normal secretions.
 In the long course of the disease (over several years) the color and consistency of secretions usually change.
 It becomes more dense, foamy, sticky, yellowish or greenish.

-The nature and amount of secretion in bacterial vaginosis may vary depending on age, general health, mental and emotional condition of the woman (psychological trauma and intense stress), and sexual activity, phase of the menstrual cycle, endocrine disorders, reproductive system diseases and somatic diseases.
+The nature and amount of secretion in bacterial vaginosis may vary depending on age, general health, mental and emotional condition of the woman (psychological trauma and intense stress), and sexual activity, phase of the menstrual cycle, endocrine disorders, reproductive system diseases, and somatic diseases.
 In some cases, the patients with bacterial vaginosis complain of burning, itching, urination disorders, pain or discomfort during intimacy.

-Bacterial Vaginosis No More by Jennifer O’brien
+BV No More by Jennifer O’brien